History of the SMPD

 On May 23, 1968, Sergeant Gordon R. Joinville was shot and killed by Zachery Ford Lilliard.
 He is the only San Mateo officer to have been killed in the line of duty.
 Sergeant Joinville was 34 years old and a 12-year police veteran at the time of his death.
 He left behind a wife, Margaret, and two small children

-Sergeant Joinville was investigating the theft of a large quantity of a chemical used in the manufacture of LSD.
+Sergeant Joinville was investigating the possible manufacture of LSD.
 His investigation led him to his ill-fated meeting with Lilliard at 5th & Claremont.
 During Sergeant Joinville’s encounter with Lilliard, there was a countywide alert because of an armed robbery, and radio traffic was very heavy.
 Sergeant Joinville asked Dispatch to run a computer check and was asked to "stand by."
 That was Sergeant Joinville’s last radio transmission.
 Lilliard shot Sergeant Joinville twice and then fled the scene.

 Sergeant Joinville had a piece of paper on his clipboard that had a license plate number written on it.
 An involved investigation led to the identification of Lilliard as the suspect.
 Lilliard was arrested the following day in San Francisco.
 While in custody, Lilliard tried to bribe a correctional officer into allowing him to escape.
 The deputy filed a report against Lilliard.
 Days later, Lilliard acquired a gun.
 He held a jailer at gunpoint while he stole his jail uniform.
 Lilliard managed to escape from custody.
 He was apprehended and charged with 1st degree murder of a police officer.
 Lilliard was convicted and sentenced to death; however, his death sentence was overturned by the courts.
-Lilliard is now serving a life term in the California State Prison system.
+Zachary Lillard died, at the age of 69, while serving a life term sentence in the California State Prison system.

 On October 5, 1968, the Joinville Swim Center was opened on Kehoe Avenue in Sergeant Joinville’s honor.
 He has been memorialized at the San Mateo County Hall of Justice, the Peace Officers Memorial in Sacramento, and the National Peace Officers Memorial in Washington D.C.